Working Holiday in Canada

 You can apply for two kinds of work permit—an employer-specific work permit or an open work permit.

 An employer-specific work permit requires you to find an employer in Canada.
 You and your future employer must complete a number of steps before the work permit is issued.
-Once in Canada, you can only work for the employer for the length of time specified, and if applicable, at the location shown on the permit.
+Once in Canada, you can only work for the employer for the length of time specified and, if applicable, at the location shown on the permit.

 Employer-specific work permit examples: International Co-op (Internship), Young Professionals, Temporary Foreign Worker Program and International Mobility Program (outside Quebec).